zachvalenta/jvns.ca/content/post/2017-06-03-async-io-on-linux--select--poll--and-epoll.markdown

 descriptors 3 and 4) to make DNS queries (to 127.0.1.1:53), and then using `epoll_ctl` to ask epoll to give us updates about them

-Then it makes 2 DNS queries for example.com (why 2?
-I don't know!), and uses `epoll_wait` to wait for replies
+Then it makes 2 DNS queries for example.com (why 2? nelhage sugests one of them is querying for the A record, and one for the AAAA record!), and uses `epoll_wait` to wait for replies

 ```